-Configuration menu → Register key
+Configuration menu \rightarrow Register key

-With the function REGISTER KEY you can unlock certain functions, which are not included in the basic version of the control panel.
+With the function REGISTER KEY, you can unlock particular functions that are not included in the basic version of the control panel.
 For information regarding these functions, see the "MIG/MAG section in the "MENU STRUCTURE" chapter.

-In order to get access to these functions you have to contact ESAB.
-When you indicate the serial number of the unit you will get a key code, which is to be entered in the menu REGISTER KEY.
+For access to these functions, you must contact ESAB.
+When you indicate the unit serial number, you get a key code, which is entered into the REGISTER KEY menu.

 Press ENTER KEY and write the key code on the keyboard, which appears in the display.
-Position the cursor on the desired keyboard character using the left-hand knob and the arrow keys.
+Position the cursor on the desired keyboard character using the left knob and arrow keys.
 Press ENTER.
-When the character string is registred, press DONE.
+When the character string is registered, press DONE.

-To activate the key press ACTVTE.
-A message will be shown: KEY ACTIVATED.
-If the registration was unsuccessful, the message will be: INCORRECT KEY.
-Then check the key code and try again.
+To activate the key, press ACTVTE.
+A message is shown: KEY ACTIVATED.
+If registration is unsuccessful, the message is: INCORRECT KEY.
+Check the key code and try again.